cdevroe/unmark-chrome/README.md

 ## Hey There
 Here is our code for Nilai's Chrome extension.
 Feel free to use it.
 Below are a few instructions on how to customize it to work with your domain.

+**This code is NOT production ready.
+It is a work in progress at this point.**

 ## Using your own host
 If you want to simply change the endpoint for this extension it's pretty simple.